swisnl/json-api-server/README.md

 * An abstract layer to handle your basic CRUD actions
 * Support for a few useful URL parameters
 * Permission and route permission handling
-* Responses in API json format
+* Responses in json api format (http://jsonapi.org/)
 * Automatically translates your models based on your database

 ## Install